wechaty/docusaurus/docusaurus/docs/puppet-providers/whatsapp.md

 After scanning a WhatsApp QR code and logging in, you can view the received messages in the terminal, feel free to implement your own function over the messages based on your need.

-As always, feel free to file an issue on the github repo for any feedback.

-wechaty-puppet-whatsapp is an open-source project.
-If you’re interested in contributing to this project, check out the contribution guidelines to learn more, and welcome to join the Wechaty Developers’ Home or our Gitter network https://gitter.im/wechaty/wechaty to join our community.

 ## Features to be implemented

 Here are some features to be implemented :

-Feature |	Status
+Feature|Status
 ---|---
-Send and Receive text messages |	✅
+Send and Receive text messages|✅
-Send media (images/audio/documents) |	❌
+Send media (images/audio/documents)|❌
-Send video |	❌
+Send video|❌
-Receive Video |	❌
+Receive Video|❌
-Receive media (images/audio/video/documents) |	❌
+Receive media (images/audio/video/documents)|❌
-Send contact cards |	❌
+Send contact cards|❌
-Get invite for group |	❌
+Get invite for group|❌
-Modify group subject |	❌
+Modify group subject|❌
-Add group participants |	❌
+Add group participants|❌
-Kick group participants |	❌
+Kick group participants|❌
-Mention users |	❌
+Mention users|❌
-Get contact info |	❌
+Get contact info|❌
-Get profile pictures |	❌
+Get profile pictures|❌
-Set user status message |	❌
+Set user status message|❌

 ## History

 - [Wechaty Puppet Whatsapp Has been Published, Shan, Feb 15, 2021](https://wechaty.js.org/2021/02/15/publishment-of-wechaty-whatapp-puppet/)

+## Contributing

+Feel free to file an issue on the github repo for any feedback.

+wechaty-puppet-whatsapp is an open-source project.
+If you’re interested in contributing to this project, check out the contribution guidelines to learn more, and welcome to join the Wechaty Developers’ Home or our Gitter network <https://gitter.im/wechaty/wechaty> to join our community.

 ## Maintainers